-What-is-a-butterfly-bush, the butterfly bush (buddleia davidii) is a beautiful, fast-growing, deciduous shrub with masses of blossoms—long, spiked trusses—that bloom from summer to autumn. its flowers come in many colors, though butterflies seem to prefer the lavender-pink (mauve) of the species to the white and dark purple cultivars..
-What is a butterfly bush? the butterfly bush, also known as buddleia davidii, originated in chile. it was discovered in the 18th century by adam buddle, an amateur botanist, when it arrived in england. after being given various names, the term buddleia davidii finally stuck, and the bush has been a part of many flower gardens since., drenching the air with a fruity scent, butterfly bush's flower spikes are an irresistible lure to butterflies and hummingbirds all summer long. the plants have an arching habit that's appealing especially as a background in informal flower borders. in warmer climates, butterfly bushes soon grow into trees and develop rugged trunks that peel..
+What-is-a-butterfly-bush, share: the butterfly bush (buddleia davidii) is a beautiful, fast-growing, deciduous shrub with masses of blossoms—long, spiked trusses—that bloom from summer to autumn. its flowers come in many colors, though butterflies seem to prefer the lavender-pink (mauve) of the species to the white and dark purple cultivars..
+A butterfly. the butterfly bush is an herbaceous perennial known for its ability to attract butterflies. bees, different kinds of birds, and especially hummingbirds are also drawn to the bush for its nectar and honey-scented blossoms. the bush comes up every year and blooms all summer long., drenching the air with a fruity scent, butterfly bush's flower spikes are an irresistible lure to butterflies and hummingbirds all summer long. the plants have an arching habit that's appealing especially as a background in informal flower borders. in warmer climates, butterfly bushes soon grow into trees and develop rugged trunks that peel..

-Butterfly bush (buddleja/buddleia) is a genus of hardy flowering plants that produce appealing fragrant flower heads known for attracting butterflies and other insects. despite being considered invasive by many ecologists, their striking appearance has helped them maintain their popularity in ornamental gardening., butterfly bush shrub (buddleia davidii) is known for many things. for starters, it's easy to grow and produces striking flower spikes. and thanks to the magic of cultivar developers, the flowers now come in a number of colors, including pink and blue. in fact, there's even a multi-colored type, buddleia x weyeriana 'bicolor.'.
+Butterfly bush (buddleja/buddleia) is a genus of hardy flowering plants that produce appealing fragrant flower heads known for attracting butterflies and other insects. despite being considered invasive by many ecologists, their striking appearance has helped them maintain their popularity in ornamental gardening., david beaulieu butterfly bush shrub (buddleia davidii) is known for many things. for starters, it's easy to grow and produces striking flower spikes. and thanks to the magic of cultivar developers, the flowers now come in a number of colors, including pink and blue..

-It’s hard to beat butterfly bush for sheer flower power – these sun-loving plants are some of the longest blooming shrubs you can find. they come in an array of rich, summer-ready colors, bloom continuously through fall, and of course, attract butterflies and hummingbirds by the score., buddleia is not native to north america; butterfly bush is an exotic plant from asia. ecologists deemed the shrub a threat to native ecosystems, as butterfly bush seeds escaped backyard gardens and invaded forests and meadows. some states banned the sale of buddleia and listed it as a noxious, invasive weed..
+It’s hard to beat butterfly bush for sheer flower power – these sun-loving plants are some of the longest blooming shrubs you can find. they come in an array of rich, summer-ready colors, bloom continuously through fall, and of course, attract butterflies and hummingbirds by the score.